microsoft/Policy-Weaver/README.md

 Make sure your Python version is greater or equal than 3.11.
 If you are running this on a Spark notebook, make sure it uses Spark 3.5 or higher.

----
-## Prerequisites

-- Create an Azure [Service Principal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal) account with the following [Microsoft Graph API permissions](https://learn.microsoft.com/en-us/graph/permissions-reference):
-  - `Application.Read.All`
-  - `User.Read`
-  - `User.Read.All`
-  - `Directory.Read.All`
-- [Create a new client secret](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-3-create-a-new-client-secret) for the Service Principal and note it down.
-- Add the Service Principal as [Admin](https://learn.microsoft.com/en-us/fabric/fundamentals/give-access-workspaces) on the workspace you will be applying Policy Weaver.

----
 ## Databricks Example

 After creating a [Mirror Azure Databricks Catalog](https://learn.microsoft.com/en-us/fabric/mirroring/azure-databricks-tutorial) in a Microsoft Fabric Workspace, complete these Databricks specific steps: